 Castagnoli is a very small village with a medieval fortress from where you’ve got a breathtaking view over the vineyards of the Chianti region.
 If you’re up to a diner in a fancy restaurant, you should visit Il Celliere a Castagnoli.
 The food is amazing, especially the Angus Carpaccio is a dream.

 From Castaglioni you can reach Brolio and its famous Castello di Brolio in a short drive along tiny roads offering beautiful views on the Chianti landscape.
 The castle dates back to the Middle Ages and offers several tours for visitors.
 From a classic tour explaining the history, a vineyard trekking tour to a picnic tour on idyllic spots.
 There’s something for everyone.
-If you drive down narrow road below the castle, you’ve got a beautiful photo spot to capture the sunset over the vineyards.
+If you drive down the narrow road below the castle, you’ve got a beautiful photo spot to capture the sunset over the vineyards.

 Another scenic drive from Brolio leads to San Gusmè, a small village on a hill overlooking the countryside.
 There’s not much to see, but it’s a nice place to stop for a coffee and wander through the streets.
 Similar to San Gusmè there is Vertine, another tiny village very close to Gaiole.
 There is one café serving delicious cakes after you walked through the picturesque alleys.